ricardofontanelli/laravel-telegram/README.md

 2) To use the Laravel Telegram Service Provider, you must register the provider when bootstrapping your application.
 If you are using Laravel >= 5.5, the package supports Automatic Package Discovery, skip to the step 3.

-In Laravel find the `providers` key in your `config/app.php` and register the Laravel Telegram Service Provider.
+Find the `providers` key in your `config/app.php` and register the Laravel Telegram Service Provider.

 ```php
     'providers' => array(